 3 Assertive Communication Exercises

 One of the best skills to teach your kids is how to be assertive instead of aggressive or passive (or passive-aggressive).
-Use these three exercises to help them learn this important skill.
+Use these three assertive communication activities to help them learn this important skill.

 1. Assertive Communication Worksheet